brongo/recolorHelper/README.md

 Alpha values ("a" or "w") will not be changed.

-**New with version 0.3:** You can override these default colors by editing the "recolor.cfg" file, which should be in the same folder as recolorHelper.exe.
+**New with version 0.3:** You can override these default colors by editing the "recolor.cfg" file.

 ## Usage